Catholic Activity: Blessed Palms in the Home

 Each person is given a palm cross to wear on their coats or clothing throughout Holy Week, to remind us to carry our cross patiently so we may share Christ's Easter glory.

 Palm Weaving is a tradition found in many countries, such as Italy, Philippines, and Poland.
-Here are some links for instructions, from the simple cross to the elaborate flowers:
+Here are some links for instructions, from the simple cross to the elaborate flowers.
+Since the palms are blessed, there must be a reverence used towards the sacramental.

 - Palm Weaving: The Story… and The Art By Sister Cecilia Schmitt, EdD OSF